 What was once soft, green grass, at Center Grove residents Terry and Jeanne Moore’s home slowly turned to a burnt orange intermixed with thatch and dirt.
 The plants in the landscape took on a desert look — dried leaves lay on the ground next to bare trees, bushes blazed orange-brown in the sweltering heat, and the wilted flowers begged for water.
 The drought took its toll on the lawn.
 Not knowing where or how to start the process of recovery, they called on Zo Zeigler, owner of Zeigler Landscape Service, to help them.
 “Living in our home for over 20 years, I had done nothing special for our yard with the exception of the regular lawn mowing and laying mulch down for the landscape beds on occasions,” said Terry.

 According to Zo, our lawns and landscapes have taken a beating for the last few years.
 Our stressed lawns have endured disease, weeds, and bugs — all caused by the droughts – and our landscapes have not fared much better.
-However, we can take certain steps in bringing our lawns and landscapes back to health.
+However, we can read here and take certain steps in bringing our lawns and landscapes back to health.

 Recovering the Lawn